tonysneed/Demo.AspNetCore.EF6/Readme.md

     }
     ```

-13. Test the controller by running the app and submitting some requests.
+13. Test the controller by running the app with Ctrl + F5 and submitting some requests.
     - Use Postman or Fiddler
     - Set Content-Type header to application/json for POST and PUT.
     - The database should be created automatically